It's hot cocoa weather!

 Stovetop: In a large pot over medium heat, whisk together milk, cinnamon, vanilla extract, and nutmeg.
 Add chocolate chips.
 Stir until chocolate is melted.
 Cover and turn heat to low for 5 minutes.
 For slow cooker: In a 4-quart slow cooker, whisk together milk, cinnamon, vanilla extract, and nutmeg.
 Add chocolate chips.
 Cover and cook on LOW setting for 2 to 3 hours, stirring every 15 to 20 minutes.
 Serve with a dusting of cocoa powder.

 Melt dark chocolate, semi-sweet chocolate, or white chocolate onto a plastic spoon.
-Add tiny marshmallows, candied ginger, peanut butter, cinnamon -- refrigerate to harden.
-Wrap with saran wrap and have at the ready for stirring.
+Add tiny marshmallows, candied ginger, peanut butter, crushed candy canes, cinnamon -- refrigerate to harden.
+Wrap with saran wrap and tie with a ribbon, have at the ready for stirring.

 ADD-INS FOR HOT COCOA